Mazu Iridium-Based Communication

-Mazu, an iPad app you can download from the Apple App Store, works with hardware called SkyMate, which in turn connects to the well-established and relatively affordable Iridium short-burst-data (SBD) satellite constellation.
-It offers capabilities which will certainly be interesting to long-distance cruising sailors, offshore anglers, or boaters who must leave their vessel in a remote location.
+Mazu, an iPad app you can download from the Apple App Store, works with hardware called SkyMate, which in turn connects to the well-established and relatively affordable Iridium Short Burst Data (SBD) satellite constellation.
+It offers capabilities which are of obvious benefit to long-distance cruising sailors, offshore anglers, or boaters who must leave their vessel in a remote location.

 Satellite-based, not cellular

 The ISI 2000 System Interface is the heart of the Mazu system.
-It has all kinds of ports for existing connections (and future ones that do not even exist yet).
+It has several kinds of ports for existing connections—and future ones that do not even exist yet!

 Illuminated keypad with message-waiting indicator and SOS Emergency Button.

 Compact 5" Mazu/SkyMate antenna with Iridium 9602 SBD modem and 33' digital cable is mounted above deck.
 It's connected with an Ethernet cable with Power Over Ethernet (POE).

 Mazu offers the tradeoff of reliable communication practically anywhere on the globe, in exchange for a very narrow bandwidth from Iridium's constellation of Low Earth Orbit satellites.
 It's one of several excellent Iridium SBD-based devices, the Garmin inReach Explorer and Iridium GO being two others.